vps115/GIT-Wars/michael.md

 - He takes bad decision, but can't help it.
 - Now he wants you to merge branch 'toby' into branch 'michael' and after doing it continue reading the instructions.

+## YOU HAVE BEEN PRANKED
+- It was a prank.
+Michael hates toby.
+Unmerge the changes, branch toby is USELESS like any HR.
+After unmerging move onto next instructions in branch michael.

 - Now the office revolves around michael and his problems, so it's evitable for this branch to not have many issues with other branches.

 - He's a tricky guy, he has hid a hint in the commit message of the 2nd commit.
 Extract it, follow it and then move unto next instructions.